Yasir761/genAPI/README.md

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+Please read our [Contributing Guide](CONTRIBUTING.md) to get started and make your contributions effective.

-Please adhere to this project's `code of conduct`.
+Also, adhere to the project's [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming community for all contributors.

 ## License